GDGBabcockUniversity/GDGWebsite/content/radar/four.md

 author: "Andrea"
 ---

-# Academic weapon in battle + harnessing the best of AI

 Yes, if you’re reading this, you know I relate to you.
 We are probably fighting the same battles.

 I’m lying cross-legged on my roommate’s single bed, listening to _For My Hand_ by Burna and Ed Sheeran, and it’s rather ironic because I can’t relate to any of the lyrics — not when Babcock and my department have me bent over with the weight I’m carrying this semester.